RohanLone/Portfolio/index.md

 ## Project  6
 # [Word Cloud](https://github.com/RohanLone/wordcloud)
-word cloud is an image composed of words used in a particular text or subject, in which the size of each word indicates its frequency or importance.
+Word cloud is an image composed of words used in a particular text or subject, in which the size of each word indicates its frequency or importance.

 Word clouds are a simple and cost-effective way to visualise text data.